mkahoush-dev/AI-flask/Readme.md

 # Flask-AI
 A webiste I created to showcase my AI projects.

+## Get Started

+To get started simply run:

+''' python main.py '''

+And open open your localHost to see the site!

 Here is what you can do on my website: